Airline hub: Focus city

 The focus cities of JetBlue are Boston, Fort Lauderdale, Los Angeles, New York–JFK, Orlando, and San Juan.

 In the airline industry, a focus city is a destination from which an airline operates limited point-to-point routes.
 A focus city primarily caters to the local market rather than to connecting passengers.

-Although the term focus city is used to mainly refer to an airport from which an airline operates limited point-to-point routes, its usage has loosely expanded to refer to a small-scale hub as well.
+Although the term focus city is used mainly to refer to an airport from which an airline operates limited point-to-point routes, its usage has loosely expanded to refer to a small-scale hub as well.
 For example, even though JetBlue's operations at New York–JFK resemble that of a hub, the airline still refers to it as a focus city.

 Fortress hub

-A fortress hub refers to an airport where a single airline dominates the market share, making it challenging for competitors to establish a foothold.
-This term is commonly used in the United States, where the airlines with the largest fortress hubs are Delta Air Lines at Hartsfield–Jackson Atlanta International Airport, American Airlines at Dallas Fort Worth International Airport, and United Airlines at Denver International Airport.
+A fortress hub is an airport where a single airline dominates the market, making it challenging for competitors to establish a foothold.
+This term is commonly used in the United States, where the airlines with the largest fortress hubs are Delta Air Lines at Hartsfield–Jackson Atlanta International Airport, American Airlines at Dallas Fort Worth International Airport, and United Airlines at Newark Liberty International Airport.

 Most national flag carriers maintain a similarly dominant presence at their countries’ primary international airport, benefiting from historical advantages and market influence.
 Examples include: